AlternateNicko/Npp-Transpiled-Language/README.md

 ___
 # Libraries
 ___
-Npp supports custom user built libraries that it can add within the code, and treats it as one This can be either importing .npp codes or building your own library (in /library directory) which uses python programs or even deeper, any type of program as long as it follows these instructions
+Nlang supports custom user built libraries that it can add within the code, and treats it as one This can be either importing .npp codes or building your own library (in /library directory) which uses python programs or even deeper, any type of program as long as it follows these instructions
 ```python